chainer/chainer/docs/source/contribution.rst

   $ make html

 HTML files are generated under ``build/html`` directory.
-Open it with the browser and see if it is rendered as expected.
+Open ``index.html`` with the browser and see if it is rendered as expected.